bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 Here we go!

-I just created a file picker component like this to browse the phone and select a pdf file.
+I just created a file picker component like this in image below to browse the phone and select a pdf file.

 <br>